A lot of us have mixed feelings about saying “no” in certain situations or asking someone to do something for us.

-Dialectical Behavioral Therapy uses an acronym to remember the steps — in order — to outline an effective way to ask for something or say no: DEARMAN.
+Dialectical Behavioral Therapy (DBT) uses the acronym DEARMAN (or DEAR MAN) to remember the steps — in order — to outline an effective way to ask for something or say no.

 These guidelines provide a reference for not only what to say but how to say it.
 It forces us to think about what we really want from an interaction and acts on it effectively.

 If you feel like your emotions get the worst of you in interpersonal situations, try working through these steps for more assertive communication.

 DEARMAN: D Stands for Describe

 You begin with describing in order to get on the same page with the other person.
 You state the facts and what is objective about the situation.
 You clarify with the other person what you both can agree on in terms of what is going on or what has happened.

 This forces you both to be present and mindful and illustrates that our opinions are separate from the facts.

 Say you are in a conflict with your partner regarding whether or not to travel to visit their family.
 You don’t think you should have to go and they want you to go.

 You might state the facts: that you have gone to visit their family the past two vacations, the trip is expensive, and you really don’t have the time to take off from work.

 Your partner may add the fact that they don’t get to see their family very much and that since your family is closer, you see them more often.
 It’s important to give credence to the facts…